We work with capable, fun, motivated, committed individuals and couples to deepen the connection they have with their beloved.

 She helps imperfect people in committed relationships create the relationship they desire, through formal programs, communication workshops, talks and presentations, modeling behavior, mentoring, and peer-to-peer coaching.

 Before dedicating herself full time to helping committed couples and spouses, Brenda helped companies and non-profit organizations build affinity and engagement with their constituents and was a higher-education administrator, college instructor, and student advisor.
 She has a bachelor’s degree in Communication from Cornell University and master’s degree in Human Resources Management from Chapman University.
+Additionally, she has completed studies in Conflict Resolution and Christian Ministry programs.

 Brenda’s life partner and professional colleague is her husband, who is also a Marriage Educator and Relationship Coach.
 Together and individually they have presented at regional and international conferences and advised couples and individuals seeking to find their way in relationships, love, and life.